Varicella-Zoster Immune Globulin (Human)

 How is this medicine (Varicella-Zoster Immune Globulin) best taken?

-Use varicella-zoster immune globulin as ordered by your doctor.
+Use varicella-zoster immune globulin (human) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.